-A student may elect to take any or all of his/her scheduled courses digitally.
-The student's attendance in his/her digital course(s) shall be determined by the online attendance and time the student is working on the course rather than the student's physical presence at school.
+A student may request to take any or all of his/her scheduled courses digitally.
+The student's attendance in the student's digital course(s) shall be determined in accordance with Policy 4.7 - ABSENCES.

 The District shall provide all instructional materials for each student who enrolls in a District approved digital learning course.